Comparing the orbital angular momentum and magnetic moment of magnons in the Kagome antiferromagnet with negative spin chirality: Magnon orbital angular momentum

+For the transport calculation, we also need the off-diagonal OAM matrix elements.
+Using Eq.~(\ref{eq:ket_derivative}), the matrix element can be written as

-where $\varepsilon_{abc}$ is the Levi-Civita symbol, and $a,b,c$ run over $x,y,z$.
-The calculated $z$-component of OAM textures is shown in Fig.~\ref{fig4}.
-Similar to the Berry curvature, the OAM exhibits little variation under the applied magnetic field and is even in momentum ($l_{n-\mathbf{k}}^{z}=l_{n\mathbf{k}}^{z}$).
+This final expression makes it explicit that the OAM originates from interband virtual processes mediated by intermediate magnon bands $q$.
+Here $\varepsilon_{abc}$ is the Levi-Civita symbol, and $a,b,c$ run over $x_0,y_0,z_0$.
+The calculated $z_0$-component of OAM textures is shown in Fig.~\ref{fig4}.
+Similar to the Berry curvature, the OAM exhibits little variation under the applied magnetic field and is even in momentum ($l_{n,-\mathbf{k}}^{z_0}=l_{n,\mathbf{k}}^{z_0}$).
 As shown in Fig.~\ref{fig4}, the OAM texture closely resembles the magnon Berry curvature, indicating that the OAM, like the Berry curvature, originates from interband processes~\cite{lee2025universal}.
 In contrast, the magnon OMM texture (Fig.~\ref{fig3}) exhibits a qualitatively different structure from both the Berry curvature (Fig.~\ref{fig2}) and the magnon OAM textures (Fig.~\ref{fig4}).
 In particular, its response to an external magnetic field is highly sensitive near the $\Gamma$ point.
 This behavior reflects the distinct interband nature of the magnon OMM.

-This behavior is also reflected in the total average OAM $\left<l_{\mathrm{tot}}^z\right>$, shown as blue curves in Fig.~\ref{fig5}(a), which is obtained by weighting the OAM with the Bose–Einstein distribution,
+This behavior is also reflected in the total average OAM $\left<l_{\mathrm{tot}}^{z_0}\right>$, shown as blue curves in Fig.~\ref{fig5}(a), which is obtained by weighting the OAM with the Bose–Einstein distribution,

-As shown in Fig.~\ref{fig5}(a), while the OMM exhibits a relatively strong response to the magnetic field—changing its sign with increasing field strength—the average value of the OAM is only weakly affected, highlighting the contrasting behaviors of the two quantities.
+As shown in Fig.~\ref{fig5}(a), while the OMM exhibits a relatively strong response to the magnetic field the average value of the OAM is only weakly affected, highlighting the contrasting behaviors of the two quantities.